ecaglar/Playlist/README.md

 Playlist is a batch processing tool for playlists, songs and users.

+1. If you try to add a new playlist with same id then it will be discarded
+2. Remove playlist operation executed last.
+If you have add and delete playlist actions then it will be created firstthen deleted before writing to output file
+3. Adding songs to playlist action happens only both song and playlist exist
+4. If the format of the files are wrong then program will exit with the proper error message.

 ## Quick Run
 If you want a quick run please follow below commands.
 Otherwise jump to [Installation](https://github.com/ecaglar/Playlist/blob/main/README.md#installation) section